openenclave/openenclave/new_platforms/docs/GettingStarted.md

 * [Windows binary](https://oedownload.blob.core.windows.net/binaries/oeedger8r.exe)
 * [Linux binary](https://oedownload.blob.core.windows.net/binaries/oeedger8r)

+This document provides steps for developing on Windows, and running SGX and OP-TEE simulated from Windows.

+For details on Linux Host development see the [following documentation.](Linux.md)

 ## Cloning the SDK

 This project uses submodules to keep track of external dependencies.